 - What changes if someone participates in Providence Community Electricity?

 There are two parts to a Rhode Island Energy electricity bill – (1) Supply Services and (2) Delivery Services.
 Enrolling in Providence Community Electricity only changes the Supply Services portion.
 Rhode Island Energy will continue to provide all Delivery Services,

 which includes responding to power outages.

-No, you will still receive only one electricity bill from Rhode Island Energy.
+- Will I get another bill?
+No, there will still only be one electricity bill per month, sent by Rhode Island Energy.

-Customers that receive solar electricity benefits from net metering credits and/or Renewable Energy Growth Program payments will continue to receive those benefits.
+- What about solar and net metering?
+Customers that receive solar electricity benefits from net metering credits and/or Renewable Energy Growth program payments will continue to receive those benefits.

 - What are the roles of Good Energy and NextEra in this program?
 Good Energy is the City’s consultant.
 They have been retained to coordinate the work of the different municipalities engaged in the same program and to implement the program on behalf of the City.
 NextEra (specifically, NextEra Energy Services RI, LLC) is the supplier with whom the City has a contract to supply the electricity needed for the program.

 - What happens after April 2024?
 Just like RI Energy’s Last Resort Service, where the prices change every six months, the Program is currently structured to change prices roughly one month after Last Resort Service.
 Prior to any price change, there will be an announcement from the Program and City as to what the new rate will be and how it compares to Last Resort Service.
 Anyone who would like to opt-out of the program at that time may do so without penalty, and it will be effective at the next meter read.